The ministers’ salaries have decreased significantly as compared to 2012. The total administrative expenses to GDP ratio has decreased

 Of note is that the aforementioned growth in the number of employees is not caused by the growth in employees in the central offices of the ministries but is instead related to the LEPLs which were legally created within the same period.

-“Georgia has always been ahead of ArmeniTrueThe statement is accurate and nothing is missing
+“The positive trend in terms of foreignTrueThe statement is accurate and nothing is missing

-“The country took a huge debt but, on thMostly TrueThe application is accurate, but requires additional information and/or definition
+“Today’s inflation rate is 11.9%, a doubMostly TrueThe application is accurate, but requires additional information and/or definition